forestgrape/coronavirus/monitor_and_control.md

 #### Detect Monitor Failure
 The equation
-`current_death_count = infections_20_days_ago * fatality_rate`
+`current_death_count = estimated_past_case_count * fatality_rate`
 can be used to detect if the estimation methods worked in the past.
+How fare in the past depends how long on average the patients survive and whether takes the date of infection or the date of going for a test ([Different Counts](#different-counts)).
 Assuming a fatality rate of 0.25% yields one in 400 dies from Covid-19.
 So the
 `estimated_past_case_count = 400 * current_death_count`
 The case can be different yielding a correction factor:
 `correction_factor = estimated_past_case_count/past_case_count_from_death_count`